Illnesses, injuries & lawsuits stemming from 9-11

 Many people, particularly firefighters, have since developed various illnesses as a result of the toxic conditions around the World Trade Center after the 9-11 attack.
 Illnesses include:

 Illnesses related to 9-11 are still being uncovered.
 For example, an April 2010 New York Fire Department study followed 5000 rescue workers.
 It found that all of them showed impaired lung function.
-If you are pursuing a 9-11 lawsuit, the New York City injury lawyers of Barasch McGarry Salzman & Penson, PC have the experience and record of success to help you.
+If you are pursuing a 9-11 lawsuit, the New York City injury lawyers of Barasch McGarry Salzman & Penson have the experience and record of success to help you.

 Legal action to protect rescue workers and others